 Additionally, CNG cylinders are required to be tested and re-certified every five years.

-Despite some uncertainty regarding which government body is actually responsible for monitoring vehicle conformity (as reported in this Dawn item), the All Pakistan CNG Association (APCNGA) is not waiting for those responsibilities to be sorted out.
+Despite some uncertainty regarding which government body is actually responsible for monitoring vehicle conformity (as reported by Dawn), the All Pakistan CNG Association (APCNGA) is not waiting for those responsibilities to be sorted out.
 In a separate Pakistan Today article, APCNGA Chairman Ghiyas Abdullah Paracha reportedly said the Association would be starting inspection and certification of CNG equipment in public transport vehicles, deciding to set up inspection stations in 25 cities across the Punjab.